fredericoschardong/naive-bayes-classifier/README.md

 ```
 Reading from: IMDB
 Start index: 0
-End index: 99
+End index: 999
-Total examples to learn: 180
+Total examples to learn: 900
-Total examples to test: 20
+Total examples to test: 100

-Mean True Positive: 6.700, Standard Deviation: 2.111
+Mean True Positive: 54.200 (total 542), Standard Deviation: 35.134
-Mean True Negative: 9.300, Standard Deviation: 0.823
+Mean True Negative: 74.500 (total 745), Standard Deviation: 28.159
-Mean False Positive: 0.700, Standard Deviation: 0.823
+Mean False Positive: 25.500 (total 255), Standard Deviation: 28.159
-Mean False Negative: 3.300, Standard Deviation: 2.111
+Mean False Negative: 45.800 (total 458), Standard Deviation: 35.134

-True Positive Rate: 0.670
+Precision: 0.680
+Recall: 0.542
-False Positive Rate: 0.070
+False Positive Rate: 0.255
-F-Measure: 0.770
+F-Measure: 0.603
 ```

-As you can see 90% of the documents from the chosen range are used as training set and 10% is used for testing, that is not part of Mitchell's routine.
-Also, ten-fold cross validation is implemented so the mean values are the result of the ten different learning and testing combinations as well as the TP and FP rates and F-Measure.
+As you can see 90% of the documents from the chosen range are used as training set and 10% for testing, that is not part of Mitchell's routine.
+Also, ten-fold cross validation is implemented and the mean values are the result of the ten different learning and testing combinations as well as the Precision and Recall rates and F-Measure.

 Look at previous commits for simpler code (string comparison instead of using hash, for example).